 The Jungle Bird is sort of like Squidward from Spongebob or Marvin Gaye’s 1978 album Here, My Dear - it’s dark and kind of bitter, but also surprisingly sweet.
 On the one hand, you have the bright, tropical notes of pineapple juice, but then you also have the dark, molasses-y rum and assertive Campari.
-It’s an interesting drink, and an increasingly popular one.
-So let’s go ahead and learn how to make this excellent tiki drink, in case you wake up one morning, and it turns out you’re the only one who doesn’t know how.
+It’s an interesting drink (invented in Kuala Lumpur in the 1970s by bartender Jeffrey Ong), and it's an increasingly popular one as well.
+So let’s go ahead and learn how to make this excellent rum cocktail, in case you wake up one morning, and it turns out you’re the only one who doesn’t know how.

 How It Tastes: Bitter, Juicy, Tropical

 The Jungle Bird